turnage/turnage.github.io/water_color.md

 As we travel left to right over each row with a scanline, we need to know some things about our polygon's edges to count how many we intersected so far.

 First we need to know: Is this edge intersected by a scan line at height y? a.k.a.
 Does this edge exist on row y?
-Look again at polygon D in the scanline diagram and notice that its top right edge is not present in the row of scanlines b or c.
+Look again at polygon D in the scanline diagram and notice that its top right edge is not present in the rows of scanlines b or c.
 This means we need to know the bottom and top y of each of edge.

 Second we need to know: Is this edge to the left of column of x?
 At what x does the edge intersect the scanline row, and is that x less than the x we're looking at?
 To do this we must have the edge's slope so we can work backward and find x in terms of y.